I was relieved that I slept all night in the camping pod at Lochranza campsite. We booked a third night as well, so our accommodation was sorted.

 There are many small stone circles around the moor.
 There’s so much to see, especially if you like taking time to soak in the atmosphere and imagine the history around you.

-We walked past the old Moss Farm ruins towards the moor where we would see the larger standing stones.
+We walked past the old Moss Farm ruins where we would see the larger standing stones.
 From a distance, they don’t look very tall, but just wait until you’re standing beside them.
 The tallest stone is around eighteen feet!

 There’s an information board about the stone circles.
 The first words I noticed were “A Special Place”.

 I can imagine it was and still is.
 We were standing in a sacred landscape full of history including family life, rituals and burials.

 Timber circles were built here around 2500 BC, but these decayed over time.
 Five hundred years later stone circles were built and burials also took place here.
 From around 2000BC our ancestors worked and lived here in wood or stone round houses, farming the land.
 By 700BC the settlements would be abandoned.